Brigadier General Arthur M. Manigault, 28th Alabama Infantry, CSA

 - June: Regimental Return.
 Taken in Tupelo, Mississippi.
 Remarks “Commdg.
 4 Brigade Reserve Corps.”

 - October: Regimental Return.
 Present.
-Near Knoxville, Tennessee.
+Near Knoxville, TN.
 Remarks “In Command of 4 Brigade.”

 - November: Regimental Return.
 Murfreesboro.
 Remarks “In command of 4 Brigade.”